Skip to content

 Litigation Skills Series: Pre-Trial Discovery

 Our adversarial legal system is based on arguing the facts - so it's vital to your case to get your facts straight!
 Join us for an engaging and practical educational training designed to strengthen your understanding of pre-trial discovery.
 Whether you are new to litigation or looking to refresh your skills, this session will provide a clear, structured overview of the discovery process and the strategies that can set your case up for success.
-Through an presentation and practice, we will examine the purpose of discovery, the tools available to practitioners, and considerations for developing an efficient, ethical, and effective discovery plan.
+Through a presentation and practice, we will examine the purpose of discovery, the tools available to practitioners, and considerations for developing an efficient, ethical, and effective discovery plan.
 Participants will gain insight into how discovery shapes case theory, supports negotiation, and influences case outcomes.
 Learning Goals: Understand the core objectives and functions of pre-trial discovery.
 Become familiar with the main discovery tools, including interrogatories, document requests, depositions, requests for admission, and subpoenas.
 Learn how to craft a strategic discovery plan aligned with case goals and client needs.
 Identify common challenges that arise during discovery and approaches for addressing them.
 Improve confidence in managing discovery timelines, obligations, and communication with opposing counsel!
 This training will benefit attorneys, advocates, and legal professionals seeking a stronger foundation in discovery or a more organized approach to pre-trial practice.
 All experience levels are welcome.
 Scholarships are available thanks to the generosity of the D.C.
 Bar Foundation.
 If your organization is a DC Bar Foundation grantee, please apply for a scholarship by completing this online scholarship form.

 2025 Justice Impact Awards Government: Acacia Bellamy